Cape Town Northern Suburbs

-The Tygerberg hills are situated in the middle of the Northern Suburbs and kind of divide the area into a northern area around Tygerfalls and Durbanville and a southern area around the suburbs lying to the southern slopes of the hills like Plattekloof, Welgelegen, Panorama and Plattekloof Glen.
+The suburbs in this area are so popular due to its quiet and friendly neighborhoods and lots of tree lined avenues and gorgeous views.
+The Tygerberg hills kind of divide the area into a northern area around Tygerfalls, Kenridge, Durbanville and Bellville as well as a southern area including the suburbs lying on the southern slopes of the hills like Plattekloof, Welgelegen, Panorama and Plattekloof Glen and the lower lying areas called Panorama and Tygerberg.

-The N1 is the main traffic arterie wich connects Durbanville and the surrounding northern suburbs with Cape Town City Center as you will see on the picture below.
-So the main access roads into Cape Town from these suburbs are the N7 coming from Plattekloof and the N1 from Durbanville and the other northern and eastern suburbs with one of the furthest suburbs out being Brackenfell and Vredekloof.
-The suburbs to the South of the N1 are referred to as belonging to Bellville.
+The N1 is the main traffic arterie wich connects Durbanville and the surrounding northern suburbs with Cape Town's city center as you will see on the picture below.
+So the main access roads into Cape Town from these suburbs are the N7 and M5 if coming from Plattekloof and the southern parts and the N1 if coming from Durbanville and the other northern and eastern suburbs.
+Among the Cape Town northern suburbs which are furthest out are Brackenfell and Vredekloof, but these are still popular with expats as many international offices are located in the Durbanville business district.
+The suburbs to the south of the N1 are generally referred to as Bellville and Parow.

 The beautiful lush suburb of Welgemoed on the northern slopes of Tygerberg from where you are close to main entrance to the Nature Reserve, the new estates at Oude Westhof and older suburb Kenridge closer to Durbanvlle Center where lots of families want to move to due to the excellent public school are located to the west of busy Durban Road which leads to the N1.